traitecoevo/mortality_bci/docker/README.md

 ### Create a docker container

 Once docker is installed we can build a docker container (a virtual machine).
 In our case, because we want to compile rstan models we require a container with sufficient amount of memory.
-Below we quit out of R and build a docker container with 6 GB of ram and 3 CPUs (the exact number will depend on how many cores you are happy to use) in the terminal using the Docker command `docker-machine`.
+Below we quit out of R and build a docker container with 6 GB of ram and 6 virtual CPUs (the exact number will depend on how many cores you are happy to use) in the terminal using the Docker command `docker-machine`.
 We call this container  `mem6GB`

 ```
 q("no") # quits R
-docker-machine create --virtualbox-memory "6000" --driver virtualbox --virtualbox-cpu-count 3 mem6GB
+docker-machine create --virtualbox-memory "6000" --driver virtualbox --virtualbox-cpu-count 6 mem6GB
 ```
 (`--virtualbox-memory "6000"` sets how much virtual memory is available to the virtual machine.
- `----virtualbox-cpu-count 3` sets the number of CPUs you wish to use from your local machine)
+ `----virtualbox-cpu-count 6` sets the number of CPUs you wish to use from your local machine)

 ### Precompile stan models for docker container